bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 remedied by enclosing it in its own React component and storing the state in the local state of the component.
 This doesn't require much refactoring at all.
-This also solves the previous asynchronous handler problem as well, because when the local state of a React element changes the component automatically re-renders.
+This also solves the previous asynchronous handler

 You could also componentize the program without using a React wrapper and there are many well known patterns to do this.